azurecitadel/azurecitadel/content/vm/bastion.md

     ```

 1. Open a PowerShell terminal on your machine
-1. Paste the command
+1. Paste the `az network bastion ssh` command

     You may be prompted to re-authenticate using your AAD credentials if the token needs refreshing.

     ![ssh](../images/ssh.png)

-    Note that you are logged in as your Azure AD UPN.
+    Note that you are logged in as your Azure AD user principal name.

-1. Use the IMDS
+1. Use the Instance Metadata Service (IMDS)

     _Optional._